Making the most out of your experience from acceptance to post-comp.

 – DOUBLE SIDED TAPE/PASTIES!
 Essential.
 The last thing you want to be worried about is whether you’re giving the audience more than they paid for.

-– Music (check whether you need it on CD or iPod.
-If CD, bring two copies, with your name on them – just in case)
+– Music (check whether you need it on thumbdrive or iPod.)

 – Dance shoes if you’re wearing them, or comfortable shoes to wear backstage if you’re going to be barefoot.